ZackWilde27/FlatOut2-HLSLToSHA/README.md

 };
 ```

-They can have items of varying type but they can't be packed together
+They can have items of varying type but they won't be packed together
 ```hlsl
 float4 myList[] =
 {